Go to Homepage

 Jet Airways, curving out/ photo: Jet

 Jet Airways from India has been around since 5 May, 1993 but it is only in recent years that it has made its presence felt in the high-stakes global arena with services from India to the USA, Canada, UK, the Middle East, Singapore, Thailand, Malaysia, and Hong Kong among others.
 It has proved a sharp and steely competitor with top-drawer service and touches.
-The new Jet Airways business class seats in its Premiere section are also angled in a herringbone design, aimed away from the window like Cathay’s but with fuller, rounded footrest with a firmer leather finish, wider body space and seatback.
+The Jet Airways business class seats in its Premiere section are also angled in a herringbone design, aimed away from the window like Cathay’s but with fuller, rounded footrest with a firmer leather finish, wider body space and seatback.
 Jet Airways uses a 1-2-1 seating configuration on new B777-300 aircraft (and a roomy 1-1-1 on the Airbus A330-200, as on the India-Hong Kong sector).
 A key ingredient in the sense of space – real space, not imagined with smoke-and-lights artifice – is its belief in fewer seats.
 The A330 for example carries 220 seats, just 30 of these for business class.

 The leather-clad armrests are moulded onto the partition walls so the entire 23.4-inch seat space is for your back without dropdown armrests chopping off valuable inches.
 The Jet Airways business class colour scheme features corporate burgundy trim, in leather, and paisley-patterned seat fabric in powder-rose complemented by new designer uniforms in deep blue and canary yellow.
 It all makes a firm statement.